 Outdoor showers can serve as practical, enjoyable and attractive additions to a landscape or building exterior.
-Although piping water to the outdoor shower may be given top priority, figuring out where the waste water will go and how it will be directed can be equally as important.
-There are multiple drainage possibilities, but a handful of factors or limitations must be accounted for.
+Although piping water to the outdoor shower may be given top priority, figuring out where the wastewater will go and how it will be directed can be equally important.
+There are multiple ways to install drainage for an outdoor shower, but a handful of factors or limitations must be accounted for.

-Under certain conditions, it may be suitable to simply let waste water fall onto the ground.
+Under certain conditions, it may be suitable to simply let wastewater fall on the ground.
 This approach is most suitable where soil has a sand content and where water can percolate quickly and will not collect or build up.
-This type of surface runoff is not legal in some areas or under some circumstances.
+Heavy clay soils will not perform as well with this type of drainage due to their ability to hold on to water.
+Keep in mind that this type of surface runoff is not legal in some areas or under some circumstances.

 Dry wells are common drainage options where soil is not sandy enough to withstand direct runoff.
-A dry well is essentially a layer of gravel through which the waste water must percolate and filter.
-Dry well specifications may be governed by local ordinances, but a recommended size is an area that extends about 16 inches beyond the shower perimeter on all sides to a depth of about 4 feet.
+A dry well is essentially a layer of gravel through which the wastewater must percolate and filter.
+Dry well specifications may be governed by local ordinances, but the Outdoor Shower Company recommends an area that extends about 16 inches beyond the shower perimeter on all sides to a depth of about 4 feet.

-In areas near lakes, streams or other bodies of water, it is commonly required or recommended that waste water directly enter a septic or municipal sewer line rather than be allowed to drain freely.
+In areas that are near lakes, streams or other bodies of water, it is commonly required or recommended that wastewater directly enter a septic or municipal sewer line rather than being allowed to drain freely.
 In this case, a shower pan or drainage system connected directly to the floor may be most suitable.